WaterFutures/AI-for-Drinking-Water-Chlorination-Challenge-IJCAI-25/README.md

 # 1st AI for Drinking Water Chlorination Challenge @ IJCAI-2025

 This challenge is about controlling the chlorination for mitigating and reacting to wastewater contamination events and other time-varying dynamics in a water distribution system simulation.
+Note that Chlorine is added to water distribution systems primarily as a disinfectant to kill harmful bacteria, viruses, and other pathogens, ensuring safe drinking water.

 *The task is to control the injection of chlorine (Cl) at 5 locations, based on the readings of a few strategically placed hydraulic and chlorine sensors only.*

 Background information about the task and the scenario is provided [here](scenario_desc.md), while general information on water distribution systems and their dynamics can be found [here](<Introduction WDNs, Hydraulics and Quality.md>).

+## Update 2nd June

+- Release of five additional $6$-day long scenarios
+- Implementation of the infection risk metric (see [evaluation.py](evaluation.py))

 ## Timeline